ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - `You will` instead of `You'll`
 - `It is` instead of `It's`

-Know that the possessive form of a word (e.g. `the player's` or `the skinner's`) are the expections since these are not contractions.
+Note: the possessive forms of words (e.g. `the player's` or `the skinner's`) is the exception since these are not contractions.

 ## Point of View